 - What You

-If lawmakers do not agree on raising or suspending the debt limit before the extraordinary measures are exhausted, there could be severe consequences for both the federal government and the economy.
-With spending limited to incoming revenue, the federal government could be forced to delay payments to employees, contracts could be violated, and payments to beneficiaries of government programs (including Social Security and Medicare) could be delayed or reduced.
+When lawmakers do not agree on raising or suspending the debt limit before the extraordinary measures are exhausted, there can be severe consequences for both the federal government and the economy.
+With spending limited to incoming revenues, the federal government can be forced to delay payments to employees, contracts can be violated, and payments to beneficiaries of government programs (including Social Security and Medicare) can be delayed or reduced.
 Although the Treasury Department would probably continue making timely principal and interest payments on the public debt, worries about the government’s creditworthiness would likely cause interest rates to rise and increase the government’s cost of borrowing.

 No — raising the debt limit does not authorize new spending.
 Rather, raising the debt limit simply enables the Treasury Department to fund commitments that the government has already incurred under previous decisions by elected officials.
 To control actual spending, lawmakers must change the laws that provide funding in the first place.

-The debt limit has been raised by Presidents and Congresses of both parties.
+The debt limit has been raised by many Presidents and Congresses—controlled by both Democrats and Republicans.

-Even if default is avoided, fiscal brinksmanship surrounding the debt limit has negative consequences.
+Fiscal brinksmanship surrounding the debt limit has negative consequences.
 The threat of default puts into question America’s willingness to honor its commitments.
-Not only does that harm the image of our country’s creditworthiness, it also has an impact on our economy.
+Not only does that harm the image of our country’s creditworthiness, it also has an effect on the economy.
 The Macroeconomic Advisers’ report found that the uncertainty created by fiscal brinksmanship from 2010 to 2013 cost the economy 900,000 jobs.
 Fiscal uncertainty also affects the federal budget.
 The U.S. Government Accountability Office estimated that delays in raising the debt limit in 2011 increased the government’s borrowing costs by $1.3 billion in that fiscal year; a subsequent report identified costs of $38 million to $70 million resulting from the debt limit impasse in 2013.

 Stabilizing the debt is an essential part of any sound fiscal policy and economic strategy for America.
 Unless we make the hard decisions to close the structural imbalance between spending and revenues, federal debt will climb to unsustainable levels and put America’s economy and future prosperity at risk.
 Addressing our fiscal challenges is critical to ensure that America has adequate resources for investing in our future, protecting critically important programs, and creating robust economic growth and opportunity for coming generations.

 Governing by crisis, engaging in fiscal brinksmanship, and threatening our nation’s creditworthiness are not effective means of addressing our fiscal situation.
-They will only make matters worse to the extent that they harm America’s economy and creditworthiness.
 Instead, Congress should use the formal budget process as an opportunity to develop effective reforms that address our fiscal challenges and improve our economic outlook.